What kind of projects does the Ross McKee Foundation fund?

 How much should we request in our grant proposal?

-Most Ross McKee grants are under $5,000; some larger grants are awarded to organizations with extensive and established programs.
-The amount of your request, however, should be for the actual amount needed — large or small — to cover line-item expenses directly related to piano performance and education.
+Most Ross McKee grants are for $2,000 or less; some larger grants are awarded to organizations with extensive and established programs.
+The amount of your request should go toward line-item expenses directly related to piano performance and education.
 If you’ve provided a clear and accurate budget, the Foundation can then decide whether to fund your entire request or some portion thereof.
 It is most helpful if the ask amount corresponds to a line item in the budget (say, artist fee) or is the sum of line items (artist fee, piano rental, tuning).

 When should we submit our proposal?

 Proposals are reviewed by the Board on a quarterly basis; you should submit at least one quarter before you require funds.
-The quarterly deadlines are listed at the right; your proposal must be received by the date listed.
+The quarterly deadlines are listed on the homepage; your proposal must be received by the date given.

 You may, of course, submit a proposal well in advance of your funding period.
 In any given quarter, the Foundation typically evaluates proposals for the current and following year.
 If the current quarter’s resources do not allow a proposal of interest to be funded, the submitter may be asked to make revisions and reapply at a later date.